Program Overview

 Fees and Scholarships

-The 2025 program fee for the Ancient Studies Institute is $3,785 which includes all program activities, housing, and meals.
+The 2026 program fee for the Ancient Studies Institute is $3,985 which includes all program activities, housing, and meals.
 Need-based scholarship assistance is available.
 Children of WashU employees and returning participants are eligible for a 10% discount.
-Additional details on fees, need-based scholarships, and discounts are available here.
+Visit Fees & Scholarships to learn more about fees, need-based scholarships, and discounts.

 Grading and Evaluation